justin107d/justin107d/README.md

 ## Hello!

-I am currently living in Connecticut using Django and React to build an app.
-In addition to coding, I can often be found stabbing people 🤺.
-Please feel free to reach out about anything at all.
-I can sometimes be found at the CT Coding Meetup.
+Living in Connecticut, currently building a Django and React app.
+I am always excited to connect with other developers, share, and learn.
+If you have any questions, feel free to reach out.
+I can sometimes be found at the West Hartford Code & Coffee Meetup.
+When I am not coding, I can often be found stabbing my friends or teaching others to stab their friends🤺.

 <br/>